Here is implicit bias by the numbers: 11,000,000, 40 and 150.

 According to University of Virginia psychology professor Timothy Wilson, 11,000,000 is how many pieces of information we are confronted with at any given moment.
 Forty is how many pieces of information he says our brains can actually process at one time.

-You see the problem: It’s obviously impossible to absorb all that information in a moment.
-And, if we try to process it all equally, well, the tiger will eat us long before our brains absorb that there’s a threat.
+If we tried to process it all equally, well, the tiger will eat us long before our brains absorb that there’s a threat.
 To compensate for this discrepancy, our brains compress the process.
 Rather than solely rely on the data in front of us, our brains depend on our experiences, history and perceptions to make decisions.
 In other words, our brains rely on similar data, assuming that it’s as valid as the actual data.

 Only, of course, it isn’t.

-Notice positive examples.
+- Notice positive examples.
 Research shows that implicit bias responds to current input.
 In other words, new experiences can replace older data.
-One way to take advantage of this is to focus your attention on
+One way to take advantage of this is to focus your attention on positive characteristics and actions of people who are outside your in-group.
+The idea is to create new patterns and generalizations that are positive.

 None of these approaches, alone, will help us overcome our implicit bias.
 And even collectively they will only work if we accept that we have implicit biases and commit to diligent self-awareness.
 We must see ourselves clearly before we can begin to see others clearly.